nathants/aws-exec/readme.md

 - returns the exit object.

 the caller can either:
-- let aws-rce manage the objects in it's own s3 bucket.
+- let aws-rce manage the objects in its own s3 bucket.
 - provide 3 presigned s3 urls for aws-rce to push to.

 there are two ways to use it: